Send the link below via email or IMCopy

 1. Under the 5th Amendment Marbury's due process rights were violated

 2. The court has the power to remedy through the Writ of Mandamus from

 the Judiciary Act of 1789 Section 13.

-3. However, the legislature doesn't have the authority to change the power of the court under original jurisdiction.
-Therefore Section 13 of the Judiciary Act of 1789 passed by the legislature has violated Article III of the Constitution.
+3. However, the legislature doesn't have the authority to amend the original jurisdiction of the Supreme Court.
+Therefore Section 13 of the Judiciary Act of 1789 violates Article III of the Constitution.

 Secretary of State